opulo-inc/lumenpnp/doc/content/en/docs/testing/connect-computer/index.md

 Open CNCjs and in the `Connection` wigit, select the `Marlin` tab.
 Click the refresh button next to the `Port` dropdown, and click the dropdown to see if your computer found the board.
 If you're on Windows, the port should look like `COM1` or something similar, Mac should look like `/dev/tty.usbserial00000`, and Linux should look like `/dev/tty.ACM0`.

 Keep the Baud Rate at 115200, and click the Open button.
-If you see text enter the `Console` wigit and you see the line "", you've successfully connected to your Index!
+If you see boot text enter the `Console` wigit, you've successfully connected to your Index!

 ## Cameras
+We also need to check connecting to the cameras.
+CNCjs has a webcam feature, so we'll use it for this test too.
+Find the `Webcam` tab in the bottom left of the window, click on the module using the little slider icon, open the widget using the carrot icon, and finally click the gear and look for detected webcams in the dropdown under "Use a built-in camera or a connected webcam".
+You should find "PnP Top Camera" and "PnP Bottom Camera" in the dropdown.
+Select each one and test out the camera feed.

+{{< container-image path="images/Screen Shot 2022-02-04 at 9.52.50 PM.png" alt="" >}}

+{{< alert color="info" title="Note" >}}
+Some combinations of the USB hub chip we use in the motherboard and USB hub chips used in computers don't allow for video streaming to work for one or both cameras.
+If you don't see either or both cameras appear, don't worry!
+You can always unplug them from the motherboard and plug them directly into your computer.
+{{< /alert >}}